cse-labs/res-edge-labs/labs/assign-group-to-namespace.md

-# Assign Groups to Namespace
+# Assign Group to Namespace

 ## This lab is currently in beta